s0rta/dsw-site/README.md

 Guidelines](./contributing.md) before submitting a pull request.

 #### Code of Conduct
-All contributors and contributions are expected to adhere to the [Denver Startup Week Code of Conduct](https://www.denverstartupweek.org/code-of-conduct).
+All contributors and contributions must adhere to the [Denver Startup Week Code of Conduct](https://www.denverstartupweek.org/code-of-conduct).

 ## Talk Nerdy To Me